adamsamec/WinSwitcher/Readme.md

 * Escape: Hides WinSwitcher.
 * Alt + F4: Exits WinSwitcher, so it no longer runs in background.
 WinSwitcher notifies the user it is exiting.

-### List of running windows for the application in the foreground
+### List of running windows only for the application in the foreground
 By pressing Windows + F11, the user can invoke a list of running windows  only for the application in the foreground, ordered by the most recently used window first.
 The list can be operated using the following keys:

 * Down or Up arrow: Navigates to the next or previous item in the list.